The Steklov Spectrum of Spherical Cylinders

 are well-defined, with

 \(\theta(\nu, x)\) is strictly increasing in \(x\) and, given \(x > 0\), \(x \neq j_{\nu, k}\),

-Furthermore, \cref{eqn:Bessel} has a singularity as \(\nu \to \infty, x \to \infty\) with complicated behaviour depending on how the singularities are approached (see \cite{Sher:BesselAsymptotics} for details).
-Starting with the order dominant part of the, so called, Debye scale.
+Furthermore, \zcref{eqn:Bessel} has a singularity as \(\nu \to \infty, x \to \infty\) with complicated behaviour depending on how the singularities are approached (see \cite{Sher:BesselAsymptotics} for details).
+Starting with the order dominant part of the Debye scale.
 From \cite[\S 8.4]{WatsonBessel}, for a compact \(Z \subset (0, 1)\) there exists a constant \(C\) such that, for \(\nu > C\) and \(z \in Z\),

 Next, considering the region \(0 < \nu < x\), define

 From \cite[\S 11.10]{olver1997asymptotics} there exists a constant \(C > 0\) such that, for \(x > C\) and \(0 < \nu < x\),

 where \(j = 1\) corresponds to \(+\) and \(j = 2\) corresponds to \(-\).
 Moreover, define